Quantum dynamics of cosmological particle production: interacting quantum field theories with matrix product states: Free massive scalar in the continuum

 \section{Free massive scalar in the continuum}

-The case of a free massive scalar field in an expanding Universe is a textbook example of cosmological particle production \cite{Bernard:1977pq,Birrell:1982ix}.
+The case of a free massive scalar field in an expanding Universe is a textbook example of cosmological particle production \cite{Bernard:1977pq,Birrell:1982ix}; see also~\cite{Kolb:2023ydq} for a recent review.
 For a self-contained discussion, here we briefly review it and highlight the points where a comparison is made to the results reported in the main text.

 Consider a free massive scalar field, minimally coupled to the gravitational background described by the metric $g_{\mu\nu}$:

 where the notation for the mass, $m_s$, is chosen to distinguish the mass of the free scalar field from the other mass parameters mentioned elsewhere.
 The quantum field operator $\hat\phi$ can be expanded in different bases of creation-annihilation operators.
 If the metric is a function of time only, $g_{\mu\nu}(t)$, momentum is a good quantum number and the field can be expanded in the modes with well-defined momenta.
 Yet, there is still freedom in choosing the modes, namely the mass in the dispersion relation.
 In free QFT in Minkowski space, this freedom is eliminated by stating that the Hamiltonian should be diagonal in the particle number basis, leading to the usual notion of the Fock space of non-interacting particles such that the energy in a state with several particles is the sum of their individual energies.